"AI Manufacturing Process Engineer (Milan)

 quick wins

-You can often improve performance with better visibility before any virtual agent.
+You can often improve performance with better visibility before any AI Agent for WhatsApp (via AI responses).

 • One defect taxonomy so quality issues are categorized consistently.